er09ani/er09ani/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on a Full Stack Web Application that sends user an email reminder/ sms reminder
+- 🔭 I'm currently working on Social Networking API with Notification and Feed System
-- 🌱 I’m using Spring Boot as backend, Spring Security as authentication framework, HTML, CSS and Thymleaf as front end technology
-- And BootStrap V5 is really Cool!
+- 🌱 This project is a Social Networking REST API built using Java and Spring Boot, designed to facilitate user interaction similar to platforms like LinkedIn.
+The API enables users to find and connect with each other, view activity feeds, and receive time insensitive notifications.
+Key features include:

+User Management, Feed System, Connection Management, Notification Service and Security to keep endpoints protected.